ALLAKATA/TAG-Demos/README.md

 Hello!
 These are Output demos of different Models for Talking Avatar Generation.

-For demos, please visit our Page. https://allakata.github.io/TAG-Demos/
+For demos, please visit our Page: https://allakata.github.io/TAG-Demos/